 - Alcohol: Excessive amounts of alcoholic beverages can interfere with the body’s absorption of vitamins.

-If you suspect that you have vitamin deficiency anemia, it’s best to consult a medical practitioner as soon as possible because this condition can have serious complications like:
+If you suspect that you have vitamin deficiency anemia, it’s best to consult a medical practitioner as soon as possible.
+This condition can have serious complications like: